CASAschools/casa_schools_app/README.md

 - [Authors](https://github.com/CASAschools/shiny_dashboard/blob/main/README.md#authors)
 - [License](https://github.com/CASAschools/shiny_dashboard/blob/main/README.md#license)

-### Usage
+## Dashboard Tabs
-## Hazard Summary Metric
+### Hazard Summary Metric

 This tab features our hazard summary metric which displays a summarized risk score for all five climate hazards.
-The hazard summary score for each school buffer area is measured on a scale from 5-25, with lower values representing lower climate hazard risk and higher values representing higher climate hazard risk.
+The hazard summary score for each school buffer area is measured on a scale from 0-25, with lower values representing lower climate hazard risk and higher values representing higher climate hazard risk.
 The composite score is the sum of individual scores for each climate hazard.

-## Explore Your Hazards
+### Explore Your Hazards

 This tab features our five interactive climate hazard visualizations:
 - **Extreme Heat**